A woman who’s husband has died is called a widow. But what about an ex-wife?

-A bevy of emotions flashed and flickered.
-I had to read it over and over again to make it real.
+A bevy of emotions flashed and flickered through my mind.
+I had to read it over and over again to make sure it was real.

 It was not a good marriage.
 My dreams were dashed fairly quickly.

-Later I realized it was never really a dream.
+Later I realized it was never a dream.
 It was a delusion.

 All I wanted after the divorce was to be as far away from him as I could get.

-I feel bad that I don’t feel more than I do.
+It seems odd that I don’t feel all that shaken up about his death.
 Because he was the man I loved more than any other.

-He caused immense pain.
-I don’t think you can feel that depth of emotional pain without loving that person.
-But I know I must have hurt him too.
+He caused me immense pain.
+But I know I hurt him too.

-But I have come a long way.
-And the memories are there, but they are fading, the good and the bad.
-They are tendrils of leftover feelings from another time and place.
+The memories are there, but they are fading; both the good and the bad.
+Left over feelings from another time and place.